afollestad/aesthetic/README.md

   bottomNavigationBackgroundMode(BottomNavBgMode.PRIMARY_DARK)
   // The tabs' background will be the accent color. bottomNavigationBackgroundMode(BottomNavBgMode.ACCENT)
+  // This library will not do any automatic background color theming of bottom nav views. bottomNavigationBackgroundMode(BottomNavBgMode.NONE)

   // The selected tab's icon will be tinted with the primary color. bottomNavigationIconTextMode(BottomNavIconTextMode.SELECTED_PRIMARY)